 The Department may place a debt in the Treasury Offset Program.
 In this program the taxpayer’s federal income tax refund may be forwarded to the Department to satisfy all or part of the debt due the state.
 Please contact (334) 353-0775 for further information regarding the Treasury Offset Program.

 Sections 40-29-72 and 40-29-73, Code of Alabama 1975, provide that responsible persons who collect or withhold trust fund taxes may be personally assessed with the business tax liability if they willfully fail to remit fiduciary taxes to the Department.

 The Department may petition the ABC Board to revoke a liquor license if the business is seriously delinquent in filing or paying business taxes.
 Businesses, such as restaurants, lounges, and package stores will be unable to sell alcohol products until the liquor license is restored.

-The Department may seize a state tax refund to reduce a tax liability.
-The Department may use any other collection method allowed by law as needed to collect the tax liability.
+The Department may seize an Alabama state tax refund to reduce a tax liability.
+The Department may use other collection methods permitted by law to collect the delinquent tax liability.

-Ex-spouses remain individually liable on a final assessment entered on a joint tax return, even if the parties have mutually agreed that only one of the parties will be responsible for payment.
-Such decisions are not binding on the Alabama Department of Revenue.
+Ex-spouses remain jointly and severally liable on the final assessment entered for a joint tax return, even if the parties have mutually agreed that only one spouse will be responsible for payment.
+Such decisions are not legally binding on the Alabama Department of Revenue.

-Follow the instructions at the bottom of the most recent billing letter you receive from the Collection Services Division.
+Follow the instructions at the bottom of the most recent billing letter you received and remit payment(s) to the Collection Services Division.
 If you have any questions, contact a Revenue Compliance Officer by calling (334) 353-8096.
 Checks or money orders should be made payable to the Alabama Department of Revenue.
-Always write your assessment number and account number on the check.
+Always write your assessment number and account numbers on the payment.
 When using a social security number, mask the number using the following format: XXX-XX-1234.
+To make payments and to view your account online using My Alabama Tax program, visit: https://myalabamataxes.alabama.gov.